webpack/webpack.js.org/src/content/configuration/stats.md

 `boolean = false`

-Add information about assets that are related to other assets (like SourceMaps for assets).
+Tells `stats` whether to add information about assets that are related to other assets (like SourceMaps for assets).

 ```javascript
 module.exports = {